efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

      <NodeAlias key='motor1.substate_txt'>: 'OP_STANDSTILL'}

 Note on the Example above ``substate_txt`` is a :class:`pydevmgr_core.NodeAlias` it transforms the substate number (from the PLC) into a text.
-In consequence the substate node is downloaded from PLC and added as well in the data dictionary.
+In consequence, the substate node is downloaded from PLC and added as well in the data dictionary.

 Items of the data dictionary are node/value pairs.
 One can access  values with e.g. ``data[tins.motor1.stat.pos_actual]``.

-But a *view* of the data dictionary with string keys can be retrieved easely :
+But a *view* of the data dictionary with string keys can be retrieved easily :

  .. code-block:: python

      >>> from pydevmgr_elt import DataView
-     >>> m1_data = DataView(data, tins.motor1)
+     >>> m1_data = DataView(data, tins.motor1.stat)
      >>> m1_data['pos_actual']
      30.0
      >>> wait( tins.motor1.move_abs(25.0, 100))